 Detailed analysis of asset condition information indicates that the line has several condition issues which require refurbishment to address its health and maintain appropriate risk levels across the network.
-These issues primarily concern the wood pole structures which are approaching an end of life condition.
-This is despite of the relatively low age, having experienced an accelerated deterioration in asset condition due to use of early vintage Pressure Impregnated (PI) poles on the line.
+The most significant element of concern is the condition of the wood pole structures on the line.
+Line 94M was first placed into service in 1976, and the wood poles are approaching 50 years of age and toward the end of their nominal lives.
+The defect rate on the line has increased from 2017 onwards, which is in line with the expected condition of the asset based on its original design parameters.